How to choose the right child car seat for your baby and child

 Weight

-If your child weighs 13kg and can sit up unaided, EU legislation considers it appropriate for a child to be moved to a forward facing position, using a harness or safety shield.
-However, this is discouraged by many until your child weighs around 18-25kg as their bodies may not be strong enough until then.
+If your child weighs 13kg and can sit up alone, EU legislation considers it appropriate for a child to be moved to a forward-facing position, using a harness or safety shield.

 Which child car seat should I buy?

-You can use a child car seat only if your car has a diagonal belt strap, or provided that the seat is:
+You can only use a child car seat if your car has a diagonal belt strap or provided that the seat is:

 • designed specifically for use with a lap seatbelt

-• fitted using ISOFIX anchor points.
+• fitted using ISOFIX anchor points

 Different types of car seats explained